 If the staff asks you to, wear gloves.
 Take any other steps you are asked to follow to help prevent infection.

 Use warm water and plenty of soap.
-Work up a good lather.
+Rub your hands together well.

-Wash for at least 15 seconds.
-Don’t just wipe.
-Scrub well.
+Wash for at least 15 seconds to 20 seconds.

 Rinse.
 Let the water run down your fingers, not up your wrists.

 Dry your hands well.
 Then use a paper towel to turn off the faucet and open the door.